 The design and shape of the handle dictate a lot about how a mug performs.
 The handle protects one's hand from touching the scalding side of the mug and provides a convenient way to pick it up.
 We tested each one's performance in this metric by getting opinions from folks with lots of different-sized hands.
 A handle that works for a small-handed person may look like a toy in the hands of a giant.
 We assessed how many fingers each tester could fit through the handle and whether or not it protected the user's hands from the sidewalls of the mug.
 In general, we preferred mugs that had larger handles since they are more versatile for a wide variety of hand sizes.

 Our favorite handles are found on the Epare glass mugs.
 These handles are rectangular in shape and provide plenty of room for three or four fingers.
-The handle on the Tomotime Glass is large, but made from thin glass; its elegant feel was one of our favorites.
 The LIFVER mug has a rounded, more traditional handle which we also liked.
-On the other end of the spectrum are the smaller cappuccino mugs that have equally small handles.
+The smaller cappuccino mugs with equally small handles are on the other end of the spectrum.
 The JoyJolt Savor has a small handle, but it is spaced far enough from the mug that two fingers still fit through it easily.
 The Tomotime Ceramic has a massive wooden handle that is fairly unique and ended up being a bit of an acquired taste among our testers.

-The feel of a drinking vessel has a lot to do with its weight.
+The feel of a drinking vessel has much to do with its weight.
 Many people are drawn to their favorite mug simply because of how satisfying the weight feels in their hands.
 This metric was simple to test.
 We placed each individual mug on a scale and recorded its weight in ounces.
 The range is great since there is a wide variety of liquid capacities among these mugs.
 The lightest options out there typically have a double-wall glass design.
-The very lightest mug we reviewed is the JoyJolt Savor, weighing in at 4.66 ounces.
+The lightest mug we reviewed is the JoyJolt Savor, weighing in at 4.66 ounces.
 Close behind is the Fellow Monty, at 5.15 ounces — but this little espresso cup has a much smaller capacity than the JoyJolt.
-The full-sized double-wall glass mugs from Epare and Sweese both weigh in just above eight ounces.
+The full-sized double-wall glass mugs from Epare and Sweese tip the scales just above eight ounces.

-In terms of full-sized mugs, the Tomotime Glass tea infuser set weighs in at 9.45 ounces.
-This is extremely light in comparison to its ceramic counterpart — the Tomotime Ceramic, with a measured weight of 16.76 ounces.
+In terms of full-sized mugs, the Tomotime Ceramic had a measured weight of 16.76 ounces.
 Similarly, each one in the LIFVER set weighs 15.06 ounces.

 Ergonomics and Materials

 The final set of features that separate one's favorite everyday drinking vessel from the forgotten mug in the back of the cupboard are its shape and materials used in its construction.
 For this metric, we assessed how each one felt in our hand — its shape, size, and the materials used in its construction.
-After grilling our fellow testers on what they like and don't like about each option, we were able to come up with a few criteria that separate the top-tier products from the bottom-shelf options.
-First is the texture of the mug, how it feels in the hands.
+After grilling our fellow testers on what they like and don't like about each option, we devised a few criteria that separate the top-tier products from the bottom-shelf options.
+First is the texture of the mug and how it feels in the hands.
 Our testers liked the smooth, delicate feel of the double-wall glass mugs a lot, especially the Epare, which has a slightly thicker lip than the Sweese, which more people preferred to drink from.
 The W&P Porter feels very satisfying when held with its textured silicone sleeve and smooth ceramic lip.

 For a classic, cozy tea mug, our testers preferred the LIFVER to the Lifecapido because of its shape and the subtle lip that protrudes from the rim.
 The DOWAN was a polarizing option among our testers — some people loved the mixed materials and cork bottom, and others did not.